raagan-u/docs/docs/developers/contracts/AtomicSwapBTC.md

 This function performs two critical checks:

-1. Initiator signature validation: Ensures the initiator has agreed to cancel
+- ` Initiator signature validation`: Ensures the initiator has agreed to cancel.
-2. Redeemer signature validation: Ensures the redeemer has agreed to cancel
+- ` Redeemer signature validation`: Ensures the redeemer has agreed to cancel.

 When translated to Bitcoin Script, we need to consider its stack-based nature.
 Here's how the script works: